Gary David, PhD: Using a Systems Approach to Generate Analytical Insights and Design Solutions

 Same as above.
 Courses with people from other disciplines would be great as it would expose students to a variety of ways of thinking.

-What types of experiences should undergraduate students seek in preparation for a career in your type of practice?
+What types of experiences should undergraduate and graduate students seek in preparation for a career in your type of practice?

 Internships where they are encouraged to apply sociological insights and methods.

 What are the best outlets to learn more about a career in your type of practice?